Common contact allergy-causing substances include:

 Call your dermatologist if symptoms indicate contact dermatitis and it is severe or there is no improvement of mild cases after home treatment.
 In most cases Dr. Sikorski can immediately identify the cause and prescribe a treatment for your skin rash.

 How do I prevent the occurrence of skin allergies?

 Avoid contact with known allergens.
 Use protective gloves or other barriers if contact with substances is likely or unavoidable.
 Wash skin surfaces thoroughly after contact with substances.
 Avoid overtreating skin disorders.

 Things to avoid if you or family members have skin allergy issues:

 - Fabric softeners and dryer sheets with fragrance

 - Commercial cleaning products – Try instead “green” products

 You’ll enjoy a relaxing visit to our office where you can ask questions, meet our staff, take a tour of our office and surgical suite and view additional photo results of our patients.

 Your consultation assessment is with Dr. Sikorski, not an impersonal or commissioned sales person.
 Fees and procedure preparations are discussed with our patient coordinator, who will detail the surgical experience with you.

 We look forward to meeting with you and helping you find the simplest solution to achieve the goals you desire.
-If you believe you are experiencing contact dermatitis symptoms, contact Dr. Sikorski to schedule a consultation at her office in the Mission Viejo and Orange County area.
-Call (949) 448-0487.
+If you believe you are experiencing contact dermatitis symptoms, contact Dr. Sikorski to schedule a consultation at her office.
+Call or use our online form.